Skip to main content

 Additional resources

-We understand making a complaint about your care may be daunting.
-We have provided links to additional resources to organisation who might be able to provide you with further advice and support.
+We understand that making a complaint about your care may be daunting.
+The following organisations may be able to provide further advice and support when considering raising a complaint: